Deatrax/cpp-project-maker-and-compiler/README.md

 If you are adding spaces be sure to use double quotes

-compile the files and add them on your system path, it's the same technique as you used to add minGW in your system path
+1. compile the files and add them on your system path, it's the same technique as you used to add minGW in your system path. herer are the steps if you don't remember
+2. search "edit system variables" on windows search
+3. select  environment variable
+4. select path
+5. select new
+6. before doing this add the compiled exe files in a folder of your licking and now browse to that folder
+7. save
+All done